Handling authentication

 Best Practices

-For Client Applications
+For Web Client Applications

 - Store tokens securely: